 When the batter is quite sleek, lay out on paper, and bake (375°F) as Ladyfingers.

 Just imagine being able to make your own authentic French almond cookies, the S-shaped sans souci biscuits, and the delicate biscuit à la cuillière.

-There's even a an old fashioned French cookie recipe for making Petites Madeleines, the little shell-shaped cookie that's synonymous with Old France and traditional French baking.
+There's even a an old fashioned French cookie recipe for making Petites Madeleines, the little shell-shaped cookies that are synonymous with Old France and traditional French baking.

 The famous cake-like cookies were given their name by King Louis XV (1710-1774) to honor Madeleine Paulmier who was the esteemed cook of his father-in-law, Stanislas I, the exiled King of Poland.